 - Prohibits surveillance systems storing data on third-party servers.

-- Mandates publication of annual reports.
+- Mandates publication of annual reports detailing surveillance activities and compliance.

 Latest Legislative Action